SyncfusionExamples/XlsIO-Examples/CSV to Excel/CSV to Excel/.NET/CSV to Excel/README.md

+# Convert a CSV to an Excel document using C#

+The Syncfusion&reg; [.NET Excel Library](https://www.syncfusion.com/document-processing/excel-framework/net/excel-library) (XlsIO) enables you to create, read, and edit Excel documents programmatically without Microsoft Excel or interop dependencies.
+Using this library, you can **convert a CSV to an Excel document** using C#.

-# How to convert a CSV to an Excel file??
+## Steps to convert a CSV to an Excel document programmatically

 Step 1: Create a new C# Console Application project.